14islands/14islands-com-v2/app/blog/_posts/2017-12-1-aline-joins-as-visual-designer.md

 What makes Aline a great fit for 14islands is her experience with interactive designs.
 As a studio that loves to build user experiences, she complements our technology skills and makes it possible for us to help our partners on both digital designs and development.

-We are happy to have Aline on-board and are looking forward to make even prettier things on the web.
+We are happy to have Aline on-board and are looking forward to make even nicer things on the web.